Celebrating its 93rd Season, the El Paso Symphony Orchestra is the longest continuously running Symphony in the State of Texas.

 Over 97% of EPSO musicians are educators in our region: private schools, elementary, middle and high schools, University of Texas at El Paso and New Mexico State University.
 EPSO provides a platform for our educators to continue to grow musically thus making them the best educators for our youth.

-EPSO acknowledges the rich diversity in our community and seeks to include people from every part of our community by continuing to expand its programming like adding pops concerts with a rock twist and performing at Biggs Park, Fort Bliss in Pop Goes the Fort.
+EPSO acknowledges the rich diversity in our community and seeks to include people from every part of our community by continuing to expand its programming like adding pops concerts with a rock twist, movie concerts and performing at Biggs Park, Fort Bliss in Pop Goes the Fort.

 The El Paso Symphony has received both national and international recognition as a result of its very successful tours of Germany in 1996 and Turkey in 2000, and continues to represent the El Paso region with pride and distinction.